On the shape of nucleons at high energies: Fast nucleons in the transverse projection

-In conclusion we notice that the hypothesis of the formation of a hollow at high energies in the region of interaction of nucleons was previously considered on a different basis, see \cite{Troshin2007,Troshin2019,Dremin2015} and the references therein.
-Subsequent analysis of the TOTEM data at 13 TeV led to the conclusion \cite{Dremin2020} about the multilayer structure of the protons, with the spatial size of the inner layer concentrated at the radius near 0.45 fm.
-This value should be compared with $\check{r}$ at $\sqrt{s}=13$ TeV in Table \ref{T2}.
+In conclusion, we note that it is a priori unclear whether the hollow inside the nucleons affect the region of their interaction.
+However, the idea of the appearance at high energies of a hollow in the nucleon interaction region is intensively discussed, see \cite{Troshin2007,Troshin2019,Dremin2015} and the references therein.
+Irrespective of this, recent analysis \cite{Dremin2020} of the TOTEM data at 13 TeV led to the conclusion about the multilayer structure of the protons, with the spatial size of the inner layer near 0.45 fm.
+This value should be compared with $r$ in Table \ref{T2}.